Fr4nKB/MusicBot/README.md

 # MusicBot
-A stupid discord music bot, not even close to be finished
+A stupid discord music bot, not even close to be finished.
+I made it for the only purpose of practicing.

 Requirements:
 - npm